Naspers Limited – Annual report – 31 March 2019

 Statement of the board of directors on the integrated annual report

 This report is primarily intended to address the information requirements of long-term investors (our equity shareholders, bondholders and prospective investors).
-We also present information relevant to the way we create value for other key stakeholders, including our employees, customers, clients, regulators and society.
+We also present information relevant to the way we create value for other key stakeholders, including our employees, clients, regulators and society.

 On behalf of the board